 When investigating the impact of SRC on water, research has been focused on quality issues such as nutrient leaching to groundwater.
 Thereby, the expected impact is usually positive.
-However, the impact on the groundwater availability is often rather negative, especially in areas where water is scarce in summer.
+However, also the impact on the water that is percolating to the groundwater, on the groundwater level itself and on the nearby water bodies has to be considered.
+Here, the expected impact is usually negative, especially in areas where water is scarce in summer.
 Detailed conclusions from experiments conducted in SRC plantations comparing SRC with other agricultural uses in terms of water quality and quantity are presented below (Dimitriou et al. (2012c):

-• Leaching of NO3-N to the groundwater is substantially lower from SRC than that from traditional agricultural crops.

-- Leaching of PO4-P to the groundwater is almost equal or in some cases slightly higher from SRC than from agricultural crops. - The slightly increased leaching of PO4-P to the groundwater was not correlated to sewage sludge applications to SRC. - SRC as shelterbelts are shown to reduce diffuse pesticide pollution. - Substantially less groundwater is drained from a willow stand compared to grassland, but translating this effect on a catchment area with 20% SRC, the negative impact on the water table is moderate. - Harvesting of a willow SRC stand leads to a higher groundwater recharge in the first year of regrowth, because less water is lost through transpiration and interception.
+- Leaching of NO3-N to the groundwater is substantially lower from SRC than that from traditional agricultural crops. - Leaching of PO4-P to the groundwater is almost equal or in some cases slightly higher from SRC than from agricultural crops. - The slightly increased leaching of PO4-P to the groundwater was not correlated to sewage sludge applications to SRC. - SRC as shelterbelts are shown to reduce diffuse pesticide pollution. - Substantially less groundwater is drained from a willow stand compared to grassland, but translating this effect on a catchment area with 20% SRC, the negative impact on the water table is moderate. - Harvesting of a willow SRC stand leads to a higher groundwater recharge in the first year of regrowth, because less water is lost through transpiration and interception.